Bad-Idea-Factory/BadIdeas/README.md

 Open the multi-user editing window and connect to a session!

-Note: this is not for public consumption, this project is hosted on github for UE4 editing jams hoted by Bad Idea Factory and The Kickons Crew.
+Note: this is not for public consumption, this project is hosted on github for UE4 editing jams hosted by Bad Idea Factory and The Kickons Crew.